DoganM95/SJ1-Touch-Module/README.md

 # Intro

 This module adds touch based control to the awgem sj1 soldering iron.
-The tip only heats to the farget temperature, while being held by hand, see demo below.
+The tip only heats to the target temperature, while being held by hand, see demo below.

 ## Shop